 The University of Delaware accepts credits from regionally accredited institutions in which the students received a grade of "C" or better in college-level courses (not remedial).
 Pass/Fail grades are not accepted.
-To receive a University of Delaware degree, admitted students must complete a minimum of the first 90 or 30 of the last 36 credits, full- or part-time, at the University of Delaware.
+To receive a University of Delaware degree, admitted students must complete 90 of the first 100 credits or 30 of the last 36 credits, full- or part-time, at the University of Delaware.
+The following formula is used to convert quarter hours to semester hours: quarter hours x 2/3 (or .667) = semester hours.

-The Office of Admissions will complete a preliminary evaluation of transfer credits once a student is admitted.
+The University Transfer Center will complete a preliminary evaluation of transfer credits once a student is admitted.
 The final determination regarding equivalent coursework and the number of credit hours applicable to your degree program at the University of Delaware rests with the Dean of your College.
 Departments may require applicants to repeat outdated courses and/or coursework completed more than seven calendar years earlier.
 Admitted students should be prepared to provide course descriptions for faculty review, if their coursework transfers as departmental elective credit.

-Students enrolled at the University of Delaware who wish to complete work for credit at another institution must complete a Transfer Credit-Post Admission (TCPA) form.
-This form is available in the Student Services Building.
-To assure transferability of coursework, students must obtain approval from the department offering the University's equivalent course, from their academic advisor, and from the dean's office of the student's college, before beginning such courses.
+Students enrolled at the University of Delaware who wish to complete work for credit at another institution must meet with a staff member in the University Transfer Center and complete a Transfer Credit Evaluation form prior to enrolling in such courses in order to assure transferability of coursework.
 Credits and quality points for work completed elsewhere will not be included in the student's University of Delaware cumulative grade-point index.
-For more detailed instructions regarding approval procedures, visit the Service Desk in the Student Services Building.
+For more detailed instructions regarding approval procedures, visit the University Transfer Center in the Student Services Building.